alecdavidson/CivGen/README.md

 Parse the CLI for manually entered entities
 Append nothing to the lists in order to match desired length

-### loop() **Commented Out**
-~~This loop function will be used to loop generation in the CLI Display a list of all saved Civs
-Grab Civ Name, all other fields will be generated randomly Initialize object and build
-Print out results
-Set args.read to true to prevent additional generation~~

-### while False: loop() **Commented Out**
-~~If True run loop(), if False generate one Civ using any/all manually entered values If args.read==True, display saved Civs and do nothing, else generate Create object with CLI Arguments and Build
-Print out results and ask to save/update~~

 # Summary of gui.py Functions:

 ### read():